Predictive Analytics Development: Data-Driven Development

 This technique helps companies plan marketing campaigns, optimise inventory, and allocate resources by predicting future trends in sales, demand, or consumer behaviour.

-2. Financial modelling
+2. Financial Modeling

-4. Predictive analysis in healthcare
+4. Predictive Analysis in Healthcare

-5. Human resources
+5. Human Resources

 The human resource department can forecast employee attrition, pinpoint exceptional prospects, and enhance workforce scheduling.
 It can raise employee satisfaction and strengthen recruitment tactics.

-6. Manufacturing and supply chain optimisation
+6. Manufacturing and Supply Chain Optimization

-7. Energy consumption forecasting
+7. Energy Consumption Forecasting

 8. Quality control in manufacturing